 After you've got the basic necessities down, there is one vital studio tool that you should consider if you want your sound to mimic the sound of the professional, million-dollar studio setups.
 You need a portable studio booth!
 Loads of independent artists, bands, and musicians record in the comfort of their homes these days thanks to technology, but a large amount of them are forgetting about the miscellaneous sounds that can negatively affect their recording session.
 Home studio booths come in a variety of options depending on your budget.

-If you're going for cheap yet effective, you may want something similar to a full studio booth called an isolation shield, and available on SweetWater for around $99:
+If you're going for cheap yet effective, you may want something similar to a full studio booth called an isolation shield, and available for around less than $100:

 These small but effective types of booths are great for beginners and musicians looking to record pretty good quality audio for a pretty great price.
-You can also find many similar options that are around $100 or less on Amazon.
+You can find many options that are around $50 or less on Amazon.

 If you want to go to the next level in quality, you should consider vocal booths that you can physically walk into in order to isolate the sound better.
 Here's something to consider if you're looking for something a bit more but don't want to pay over $500.